-So your heading to the mythical Skye – Perfect!
-I have all the Highlights of Isle of Skye for a multi-day trip to get you away from the crowds and expensive tours.
+So your heading to the mythical Skye – How perfect!
+Even better, I have all the absolute highlights and top things to do in Isle of Skye right here for you to hunt down on your multi-day trip.
+How needs crowds and expensive tours after all, right!

 But first, for those that have not already hear …What is Skye?